 Thailand is a well-known destination for many a holiday-goer.
 It’s inexpensive, tropical, friendly, and largely safe, making it an ideal holiday destination for almost anyone.
 There are many places to visit, and many things to see and do in Thailand.
 For instance, you could travel to Phuket with Travezl tour packages, visit Chiang Mai or explore Ko Pha Ngan.
 One of the things many people look forward to about a holiday is just being able to relax, and in Thailand relaxation is a plentiful resource, with large, luxurious hotels where you’re treated like a rockstar, right down to small hostels that cost next to nothing per night.
-Here we have arranged a list of just a few of the things that Thailand has to offer to anyone wanting a vacation to what is easily one of the best holiday destinations around.
+Whether you are backpacking your way around or holidaying with Thailand tour packages, we have arranged a list of just a few of the things that Thailand has to offer to anyone wanting a vacation to what is easily one of the best holiday destinations around.

 Thailand’s tropical water temperatures and hot days make the beach a perfect way to spend a week or two (or ten).
 With crystal clear waters that don’t get too hot or too cold, and waves that caress the beach perfectly, lying on the sand or swimming is a dream, and a crisp, cold drink is the ideal companion to an afternoon on the sand.